 Rabkin Fellows are required to undertake an analytic study, research, or an educational project focusing on an important issue in medical education.
 The fellows select a mentor to help guide their work in developing their project, and provide each other with support and feedback over the course of the year.
 The fellows present the results of their projects at a concluding symposium.

 The fellows welcome the opportunity to grapple with medical education topics not typically considered in their usual roles within the academic medical center.
 The Fellowship provides an experiential learning laboratory in which the fellows can practice and master the skills of exceptional teaching and implement the knowledge, skills, and attitudes needed for organizational change and educational leadership.
 Many graduates of the program have subsequently led significant curricular and programmatic changes at their respective affiliated institutions.
 Moreover, a number of graduates have assumed major educational leadership positions at the local, regional, and national levels.
 Current and former fellows feel part of a "learning and teaching community" committed to supporting each other as educators and to the goal teaching excellence.

-A request for applications is typically made in January and the new class announced in April.
+A request for applications is typically made in late December and the new class announced in April.